• Skip to primary navigation

 carrot cake cookies

 • Blot the grated carrots with paper towel.
-Do this at least 3 times with 3 different paper towels.
-This sill absorb excess moisture from the carrots so that you don't add too much extra water to the cookie dough.
+Do this at least 3 times with 3 dry paper towels.
+This will absorb excess moisture from the carrots so that you don't add too much extra water to the cookie dough.
 Moisture is the nemesis of chewy cookies!

 • Measure flour accurately.
 Too much flour can make these cookies more dry and crumbly instead of soft and chewy.
 For the best results, weigh your flour.